Go live checklist

 - ALIAS at PointDNS

-www host on the domain and then use the DNS provider’s redirection service to redirect the apex over to the
+www host on the domain and then use the DNS provider’s redirect service to redirect the apex over to the

 www version of the domain.
-Consult your DNS provider to see how they support this.
+Consult your DNS provider for more information.

 TLS and Fastly

-If you use TLS with Fastly enabled in your environment, you will also need a TXT record from Fastly.
+If you use TLS with Fastly enabled in your environment, you must provide your DNS provider with a TXT record from Fastly.
 We provide a Domain Validated SSL certificate with Subject Alternative Name enabled, issued by GLobalSign.
-When entering your Support ticket for DNS information and going live, let us know you are using a TLS and request the TXT record.
-We can provide Fastly’s TXT record file for your account.
+When entering your Support ticket for DNS information and going live, let us know you are using TLS, provide your domain names and request the TXT record.
 You can then send this record to your DNS provider.
 The domain validation process is executed by Fastly.